moll-dev/Data-Structure-Zoo/4-Collections and Iterators/README.md

     self.head->[item1]->[item2]->[item3]->None
 ```

+One more thing to add, Iterators go hand in hand with the ``__contains__()`` method.
+This one
+simply takes an item argument and returns whether the data structure has that item within it.
+We
+can use our ``while cur.next is not None:`` pattern to search through our list to see if we can find
+out value.

 Now before we move on to Doubly-linked lists, I hope you haven't forgotten your Big-O notation!
 The reason we would use a linked-list over a normal list comes down to average running time.
 While ``list()`` takes O(1) time for an access operation, it takes O(n) time for Insertion,